 Grant Award Details

-Project goal is IND-enabling development of ART352-L, an endogenous stem cell reactivation therapy to enhance bone healing in the elderly
+File an IND application for a clinical trial using ART352-L, an endogenous stem cell reactivation therapy, to enhance bone healing in the elderly.

 Grant Application Details